itsasimiqbal/itsasimiqbal.github.io/README.md

 ## About Me:
+<p> A Computational Neuroscientist by heart and a Deep Learner in practice.
+I aim to uncover the computational mysteries of mind to build General Artificial Intelligence. </p>

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

+## Education:
 <p>
   I am working as a Postdoctoral Researcher in Computational Neuroscience at
   <a href="https://www.neuroscience.uzh.ch/en.html"><img src="https://www.simplyscience.ch/assets/images/6/Logo_UZH_ETHZ-34d67296.jpg" width="125" height="20" /> </a>